A teen's guide to earning money

 If you’re a Step user, you can invite your friends to become users, too.
 When you do and they use your referral link to sign up, you both earn $1.
 The more friends that sign up with your link, the more money you earn!
-Don’t forget to check out our Step Squad program where you can earn $2.

 It is important to know your rights as an employee.
 The federal minimum wage is $7.25 per hour which means employers are required to pay this amount for every hour you work.
 Some states require that you get paid more.
 For example, Colorado, California and Oregon have a minimum wage of $12 per hour and Washington, D.C., is one of the highest at $15 per hour.
 Your employer is also required to provide five minute breaks that are included in your payable work time.
 Lunch breaks are required for shifts lasting longer than five hours but are not required to be included in payable work time.
 Some of these laws vary by state as well, so make sure to check them for your home state.

-In your job search, as you find opportunities that look like a fit, the next step is to complete an application to be considered for the job.
-The application is a way for the employer to learn more about you and your job history to see if your skills and experience make you qualified to do the job.
-If this is your first job then it is a great idea to include details about your experience with responsibility, accountability and trustworthiness.
-Are you on the student council, a volunteer, or a captain on a sports team?
-These are great examples to share in your application process.
-In addition to the job application, they may also request a resume.
+- Resume: In addition to the job application, they may also request a resume.
 A resume is a short document outlining similar information including contact details, the school you are attending, and relevant work, life skills and your other experiences that showcase who you are as a person.
 It’s easy to pull one together using online templates or guidance from your parents or another trusted adult.
 Linkedin is another great platform to build your online resume.